Primary, Secondary and Literacy

-Attendance rate in primary
+Attendance rates in primary

-The percentage of females who have never attended school or are not yet in school (17.8%) is higher than that of males (14.9%).
+According to the RPHC2022, the percentage of females who have never attended school or are not yet in school (17.8%) is higher than that of males (14.9%).

-TABLE: Primary school pupils by school status
+Primary school pupils by school status

 Description/Year | 2018 | 2019 | 2020/21 | 2021/22 | 2022/23 |